carolindahms/PopGen/README.md

 where n is the number of individuals in pop1, m the number of individuals in pop2.
 SFS file in format pop1-pop2.sfs

 ## Compute all stats with one script + get marginalized 1D SFS
+Computes:
+*pi, theta, Tajima's D
-computes pi, theta, Tajima's D, dxy, da for both populations, and their Fst, marginalizes into 1D SFS from moments formatted 2D SFS (unfolded or folded without mask).
+*dxy, da for both populations and their Fst *marginalized 1D SFS

+Input: moments formatted 2D SFS (unfolded or folded without mask).
 Expects sfs with header line in format: 2n+1 2m+1 folded/unfolded

 Command: